ImageMagick/Usage-Markdown/basics/index.md

 #### Display Output Size

-Display will not scale an image to fit it to the X window display.
+"`display`" will not scale an image to fit it to the X window display.
 The window size will be adjusted to fit each image, unless set using the "`-geometry`" setting.
-That setting can also be used to fix the windows position on the X window display.
+That setting can also be used to fix the window's position on the X window display.

-Images which are larger that the screen, will also not be resized, but will overflow the screen, display will however also provide a 'scroll window' to let the user slide around the image.
+Images which are larger than the screen, will also not be resized, but will overflow the screen, display will however also provide a 'scroll window' to let the user slide around the image.

 This can be painful when viewing a modern high resolution digital photo.

-To limit display to say a 800x600 pixel area (only resize smaller, never larger), use...
+To limit "`display`" to say a 800x600 pixel area (only resize smaller, never larger), use...

 ~~~{.skip}
 display -resize 800x600\> photo.jpg